liaochenlanruo/pgcgap/docs/index.md

 **TODO**:
 - Update module Pan.
-  Since Roary is unmaintained, I will replace it with the new pipeline [Panaroo](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02090-4)  in the next version of PGCGAP.
+  Since Roary has been unmaintained for more than two years, I will replace it with the new pipeline [Panaroo](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-020-02090-4) in the next version of PGCGAP.
+However, this will take some time.

 <p><center><strong>
 <script async src="//busuanzi.ibruce.info/busuanzi/2.3/busuanzi.pure.mini.js"></script>